entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 ### Notes

-MySQL doesn’t really support schemas, or more accurately, it doesn’t distinguish between schemas and databases.
+MySQL doesn’t distinguish between schemas and databases.
 For this reason, no databaseName is required.
 The EntandoOperator will therefore create an entirely new database for each datasource your EntandoApp or EntandoPlugin requires.
 It will also create a user with the same name as